 |Purpose of the cookie

 |This is required for logins and to keep track of users when navigating along pages.
-Disabling this cookie might make usage of the page impossible
+Disabling this cookie might make usage of the page impossible.

 |gid, git, gat, ga

-Analytical cookies (Google Analytics)
+Analytical cookie with ‘privacy-friendly’ settings (Google Analytics)

-|This cookie allows us to recognize the visitors of our website, to count the number of visitors and to identify the way in which they navigate.
-This allows us to improve the user navigation and to ensure that visitors can faster and easier find what they need.
+|This cookie, provided by Google, Inc., allows us to recognize the visitors of our website, to count the number of visitors and to identify the way in which they navigate.
+This allows us to improve the user navigation and to ensure that visitors can find what they need quicker and easier.
 All settings are GDPR-correct:

 1) The Google Analytics cookies have been set to be "privacy-friendly".